Your Guide to Moving to Las Vegas

 Located to the south and east of the Strip, Henderson is one of the fastest-growing Las Vegas suburbs.
 From 2017 to 2018, the city grew by 10,800 people.
 The appeal of Henderson is the easy access to the Strip and Las Vegas attractions, while still getting to enjoy the perks of being in one of the Las Vegas suburbs.

 Northwest of the Strip lies a hidden gem of luxury just outside of the entrance to Red Rock Canyon.
 According to home sales in the area, the city has been consistently growing since its induction into the area nearly three decades ago.
 In 2019, Summerlin added seven neighborhoods and currently has 35 active neighborhoods selling.
-If you’re visiting Summerlin, make sure to take the time to check out the downtown, which is filled with fun shopping and entertainment options.
+If you’re visiting Summerlin, make sure to take the time to check out the downtown, an incredibly fun and inviting shopping and entertainment destination.

 North Las Vegas

 With population growth from 2010 to 2018 of 13.5%, the city of North Las Vegas is quickly becoming a booming area.
 While this does pale in comparison to the 20.7% growth seen in Henderson, it still puts the area well out ahead of many other areas in the state.
 The highlight of the area is hands-down the views you get of the surrounding mountains.
 Remember, Las Vegas is built in a valley and is surrounded by beautiful mountains on all sides.
 The further you get outside the city, the closer you get to a natural paradise.

 The median home value in north Las Vegas is $279,859.
 The median rent price is $1,500.

 For the sports fan